Calgary International Airport: Passenger terminals

-The Calgary International Airport houses two passenger terminals, one for domestic flights and the other for international flights.
+The Calgary International Airport houses two passenger terminals, one for domestic flights and the other for United States and international flights.

 The four-storey Domestic Terminal was originally opened in 1977 and has undergone a number of renovations in the decades following.
 The ground level of the terminal serves as the arrivals area with baggage claim and transportation facilities present.
 The second level of the terminal serves as the departures level and includes airport check-in, security and access to departure gates.
 The basement level of the airport contains utilities and tenant storage while the mezzanine level contains a food court, airline offices and the airport authority offices.
-The Domestic Terminal has three concourses: Concourses A, B, and C; with A and B serving WestJet and her subsidiaries, while Concourse C serves Air Canada.
-Concourse A includes departure gates A1-A24; Concourse B includes departure gates B31-B40; and Concourse C includes departure gates C50-C65.
+The Domestic Terminal has four concourses: Concourses A1, A2, B, and C. All A, B and C gates are shared between domestic airlines such as Air Canada and Westjet (and their subsidiaries) predominantly, as well as Flair Airlines, Air North, Air Transat and Porter Airlines.
+Westjet primarily uses A gates, Air Canada flights primarily use C gates, and B gates are used by all airlines.
+Concourse A1 includes departure gates A1-A6 (used for WestJet regional non-jet flights); Concourse A2 includes gates A11-A24; Concourse B includes departure gates B31-B40; and Concourse C includes departure gates C50-C65.

 The International Terminal was originally opened on 31 October 2016 and consists of five levels; utilities and baggage processing in the basement.
 Arrivals meet and greet areas, Canada Customs and relevant infrastructure on the ground level with departure check-in, security, US customs and the international departures concourse being located on the second floor.
-The third level contains the international departures concourse and finally the mezzanine level contains the US departure lounges.
-The International Terminal includes gates 70 through 97 shared across two concourses: Concourse D for all flights to and from foreign countries except the US as well as domestic flights; and Concourse E for flights to and from the United States.
+The third level contains the USA departures concourse and finally, the mezzanine level contains the international departures lounges.
+The International Terminal includes gates 70 through 97.
+Each gate can be accessed from either of two concourses, which are stacked one on top of the other: Concourse D for all flights to and from foreign countries except the US as well as domestic flights; and Concourse E for flights to and from the United States.
 For the International Terminal, passengers travelling to the United States clear customs and immigration prior to departure at the preclearance facility.

-The Domestic Terminal is connected to the International Terminal by a 620-metre walkway corridor and path for the YYC Link Passengers Shuttles; twenty, ten-seat electric vehicles used to transport connecting passengers.
+The Domestic Terminal is connected to the International Terminal by a 620-metre walkway corridor and path for the YYC Link Passengers Shuttles; twenty ten-seat electric vehicles used to transport connecting passengers.

 WestJet, headquartered in Calgary and for which Calgary is the hub, has criticized the design of the international terminal, which opened in 2016.
 The airline's CEO stated that the distance between the terminals was too long for connecting travellers and that YYC Link was insufficient to solve this problem.
 As a result, WestJet had to alter its schedules in order to allow additional time for passengers transiting through Calgary.
 The Calgary Airport Authority responded that it did not see issues with the connections process, although it said passengers would need some time to adjust to the new facilities.